americanZEN.org The official website of American Zen

 Now, Shaolin Zen is known as shaolinZEN.org

-This religion of Master Zhen Shen-Lang, may have hatched from Shaolin Chi Mantis, but it also contains a lot of other religions and religious concepts mixed into it.
+This Zen Buddhist religion of Master Zhen Shen-Lang, may have hatched from Shaolin Chi Mantis, but it also contains a lot of other religions and religious concepts mixed into it.

 Website Buddhism for the American Businessman?

-"I'm not sure who I made the website for," explains Master Zhen.
+"I'm not sure who I made the website for," explains Buddha Zhen.
 "I guess I made it for everyone."

-"Zen Buddhism is really about Kung Fu," states Master Zhen.
-"The founder of Zen Buddhism, or Chan Buddhism as it's called in China, the founder was Bodhidharma.
+"Zen Buddhism is really about Kung Fu," states Buddha Zhen.
+"The founder of Zen Buddhism, or Chan Buddhism as it's called in China, is Bodhidharma.
 Bodhidharma said, 'You Monks are lazy and out of shape...' or so the legends say.
 He wasn't appreciated for his new ideas of how to change Mahayana Buddhism into Zen Buddhism.
 The Monks didn't want to exercise.
 Most people don't want to exercise.
 Ask anyone.
 'Hey!
 You want to watch TV or exercise with me?' and they'll probably choose the boob tube."

 So what does Shaolin Zen have to offer the modern businessman with no time for anything?